hardhats/vista-install-docs/New/InitializeVistA.rst

 ----------------
 You need to either invent or be given a few pieces of data:

+* What are you going to call your Hospital or Clinic?
 * What's your station number?
 If you use VISTA or RPMS deployed by VA, IHS, or an external vendor; they will assign you your station number.
 Otherwise, pick a number from 130 to 199; or 971 to 999.
 These numbers are not used by VISTA.
+In this guide, we will use 999.
 * What's your domain name?
 If you have a domain, use it; otherwise, invent one like ``WWW.HABIEL.NAME``.
 * What's your parent domain?
 If you are not part of VA or IHS, your parent domain is ``FORUM.OSEHRA.ORG``.
 * You need to know if you are running on Cache vs GT.M; and what operating system you are running on.
 If you followed this guide from the very beginning, you would certainly know; but day to day users of VistA have no idea actually what it is running on.
 * You need to decide what port number you will have VistA listen on for the RPC Broker.
 By convention, it's either 9000, 9200, or 9211.
- * The evaluation version of Cache won't let you run more than one foreground process and 20 background processes.
-You can certainly configure VistA and run the RPC broker, and then connect to CPRS; but you won't be able to have more than one session open at once.
+* What's the maximum number of processes that you will allow at once on a VistA system?
+Today (2016), commodity hardware (a good laptop, for example), can handle up to 200 concurrent processes.
+I usually set my test instances with a maximum of 30 processes, which is the number I use below.
+* What's your DNS Server?
+If you don't know, just use 8.8.8.8.

 Device Configuration
 --------------------
-The very first thing we want to do is to set-up 3 devices: NULL, CONSOLE, and VIRTUAL (known historically as TELNET due to what often accessed it).
+The very first thing we want to do is to set-up 4 devices: NULL, CONSOLE, VIRTUAL, and HFS.
+(known historically as TELNET due to what often accessed it).
 The NULL device corresponds to a place where we dump data we don't want; that's ``/dev/null`` on all Unices; ``//./nul`` on Windows.
 The NULL device is also known as the "BIT BUCKET", for obvious reasons.